 Yes here is the location – just type it into the search box for Google Maps :

-Where is the organic farm located and is there a map and instructions on how to get there ?
+Where is the general area that the group eco centre and organic farm is located and is there a map and instructions on how to get there ?

 Is there a map in satellite view?

 Is the road concreted to your farm gate?

 Yes there is a concrete road to our gate.
 We are at the end of the road so easy to find.

 How far off the main national highway is the farm?

 We are only 3km from the National highway.

 Yes, there is no issue with mini-vans.
 We have had many groups come by mini-van.
 However, more than 20 seater mini-vans could have issues with our steep hill.
 In this case, passengers may have to walk up the hill for 100m.

 How far are you from the TPLEX exit at Rosario?